masc-ucsc/docs/docs/pyrope/04-variables.md

 Variables first use or declaration must indicate the mutability intention (`var`) or immutability (`let`).

 * `var` is used to declare mutable variables.
 Following statements can overwrite the variable.

 * `let` is used to declare immutable variables.
-Following statements can not modify the contents except object constructors (setter).
+Following statements can not modify the contents.
+For methods, only use `let` when no overloading/traits should be allowed.
-* `pub` is like `let` but the variable is exported (public).

 ```
 a  = 3         // compile error, no previous let or var